DSchau/blog/content/blog/2018-08-14-css-in-js-with-styled-components-and-react/index.md

 ## Deal of the Day

 If that's not enough, the course has been selected as the "Deal of the Day" on **August 15th**!
-If this course sounds like it could be up your alley--think it will be!--consider using the following code for 50% off if purchased on **August 15th** or **August 16th**.
+If this course sounds like it could be up your alley--and I truly believe it will be!--consider using the following code for 50% off if purchased on **August 15th** or **August 16th**.

 <h1 style="text-align: center; display: block;"><code>dotd081518au</code></h1>